Exiting right requires early planning and help from a team of advisors that is often formed by a company’s CPA.

 - 3-5 years before exit.
 A top business CPA can help assemble a team of advisors that typically includes an M&A advisor, a personal financial planner, a business attorney, and perhaps an estate planning attorney.
 The CPA can recommend a business valuation or a sale readiness assessment by the M&A advisor and run tax calculations under likely deal terms.
 They can help the client select their best exit option, and if gaps exist, the team can assist with developing a comprehensive exit plan, which typically includes a business growth plan.

 - 2-3 years before exit.
-Top business CPA’s can provide finance and accounting advice and services.
+Top business CPA’s provide finance and accounting advice and services.
+They can Review or Audit financial statements.
 They can recommend that a client stop co-mingling personal expenses and adjust related-party transactions to market, help clean up the balance sheet, shore up accounting systems, staff, policies and practices, help organize all financial records, and create important management reports — all things that buyers and their CPA’s and lenders expect to be in place.

 - 1-2 years before exit.
 The CPA can perform a sell-side Quality of Earnings (Q of E) analysis of historical reporting.
 Q of E often covers revenue recognition procedures including rebates, discounts, allowances, credits and collections, analysis of accruals and contingent liabilities, identification of non-recurring revenue and expenses, working capital level analysis, adequacy of capital expenditures to sustain performance and operational plans, changes in personnel and compensation, and stratification of revenue and gross margin by customer and product.
 Basically, whatever it take to understand and verify the underlying economics of a particular business.